J051p/UNIX-Linux-programming/README.md

 update.2 is advanced version of previous "Update" script.
 This one includes usage of funcions.

-Sysadmintool is all in one script (program).
+Sysadmin tool is all in one script (program).